Canada dropping travel mask mandate and ending COVID-19 border and quarantine restrictions

 - Incoming travellers to major airports won't be subject to random mandatory COVID-19 tests;

-- Unvaccinated Canadians will no longer have to isolate when they return;
+- Unvaccinated Canadians will no longer have to isolate when they return and if someone is mid-isolation as of Oct.
+1 they won't have to complete the remainder;

 - Travellers will not have to monitor or report if they develop COVID-19 symptoms upon arrival;